lliu0809/Product-Sales-Microservice/README.md

   1. When the system is initialized, load the stock count of the products into Redis.<br/>
   2. When an order is placed, reduce stock count in Redis; if there's no stock left, return.
 In this case, when the stock count stored in Redis is less than 0, all following requests will be directly returned without querying to database.<br/>
   3. Server queries to enter the queue, return to the user that he/she is in the waiting queue.<br/>
-  4. Server queries to exit the queue, generate order and decrease stock count.<br/>
+  4. Server queries to exit the queue, generate order and decrease stock count asynchronously.<br/>
   5. Server polls the status of the order.

-### Nginx horizontal extension
+### Optimization on Security:
+  1. Hide the product sales event interface.
+Every time there's a new sales event, generate a random URL from server rather than keeping a static one.<br/>
+  2. During login time, ask the user to enter a verification code.
+While preventing boot/robot, this will also extend the period for a user to log in and query for the database, therefore spliting the concurrent queries and reducing the pressure on server side. <br/>
+  3. Given the QPS for the system, limit the time for the user to query for the server (e.g. login and send verification code) within a specific time period to prevent potential attacks.
+This can be realized with an interceptor reading on cache data.

 ### Database Sharding

-## Database
+## Database Design
 ### User
 | Name | Type | Length | Decimals | Not Null | Comment |
 | --- | --- | --- | --- | --- | --- |